abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 ### Constructor function methods

-- **You should never create a method inside of a constructor function**.
+- **⚠️ You should never create a method inside of a constructor function**.
-  - That's because imagine we were gonna create a hundred of instants using this constructor function, Then what would happen, is that each of these objects would carry around this function here.
-So we would essentially create a hundred copies of this function.
-This is bad for performance
+  - Creating methods inside constructors leads to multiple copies of the method for each instance, which is bad for performance.
-- instead use `prototypal inheritance`
+- **Use prototypal inheritance instead**:

   ```js
   function Person(firstName, birthYear) {